walkoffcyber/WALKOFF/docs/apps.rst

 Development Instructions
 -------------------------
+*For a more complete example of a WALKOFF application, please refer to the hello_world skeleton application in the WALKOFF/apps directory.*

 **1. Write Python Functions in a Standalone Script**
     * Start by developing your app and its functions in a standalone script outside of WALKOFF – this way you can get basic functionality down before dealing with WALKOFF.